toyokazu/omniauth-shibboleth/README.md

       }
     end

 In the above example, 'unscoped-affiliation' and 'entitlement' attributes are additionally provided in the raw_info field.
 They can be referred like request.env["omniauth.auth"]["extra"]["raw_info"]["unscoped-affiliation"].
-The detail of the omniauth hash schema is described in the following page.
+The detail of the omniauth auth hash schema is described in the following page.

 https://github.com/intridea/omniauth/wiki/Auth-Hash-Schema